scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 detection-estimation (JDE) approach of the cerebral activity.
 Roughly, it jointly detects cortical activation and estimates the hemodynamic response function (HRF).
-In contrast to existing tools, PyHRF estimates the HRF instead of considering it constant in all the brain and for all subjects, improving thus the reliability of the results.
+In contrast to existing tools, PyHRF estimates the HRF instead of considering it as constant in all the brain and for all subjects, improving thus the reliability of the results.

 PyHRF is an open source software, which has allowed it to evolve rapidly over